 Peter is very comfortable working with emerging as well as seasoned artists.
 In the past 15 years he has produced and presented events featuring artists such as Fred Armisen, Andrew Bird, Nicole Cabell, Dave Frishberg, Elizabeth Futral, Nathan Gunn, Fred Hersch, Garrison Keillor, Susanne Mentzer, Stephen Schwartz, Stephen Sondheim, and Studs Terkel; and with companies/ensembles such as Alloy Orchestra, eighth blackbird, Goat Island, Mucca Pazza, Chicagoʼs Neo-Futurists, Lyric Opera of Chicago and Chicago Opera Theater.

 Peter served for over two years as Director of Programs at OPERA America in New York City where he led the Artistic Services and Education departments.
 During his time there, Peter oversaw many programs including workshops, seminars, and OPERA Americaʼs educational curriculum and granting program.
 He led the Individual Artist programming committee for the National Performing Arts Convention in Denver, co-produced the ﬁrst ever NEA Opera Honors Program and pioneered the ﬁrst Director-Designer Showcase.
-Peter is ﬂuent in French and German and recently served as Vice President of the Board of Trustees of the DAAD US Alumni Association in New York.
+Peter is ﬂuent in French and German and formerly served as Vice President of the Board of Trustees of the DAAD US Alumni Association in New York.

 Read more about the Services we offer to our clients…